fatpixel/electron/docs/api/process.md

 ### `process.hang()`

-Causes the main thread of the current process hang.
+Causes the main thread of the current process to hang.

 ### `process.setFdLimit(maxDescriptors)` _macOS_ _Linux_